arpa2/steamworks/docs/pulleyscript/concepts.md

 -   *Records*, the set of variables that a generator adds or removes by “forking”

--   *Conditions*, the constraints on variables as they occur in records
+-   *Conditions*, the constraints on variables as they occur in tuples

 -   *Partitions*, the transitive closure of variables mentioned in conditions